HM Payson & Co. Has $43,000 Stake in Electronic Arts Inc. (NASDAQ:EA)

 A number of other large investors have also bought and sold shares of the business.
 Liontrust Investment Partners LLP acquired a new position in Electronic Arts in the third quarter valued at about $9,391,000.
 American International Group Inc. boosted its position in shares of Electronic Arts by 2.8% during the third quarter.
 American International Group Inc. now owns 127,214 shares of the game software company’s stock worth $18,096,000 after buying an additional 3,515 shares during the period.
 Bank of New York Mellon Corp boosted its position in shares of Electronic Arts by 0.3% during the third quarter.
 Bank of New York Mellon Corp now owns 2,522,340 shares of the game software company’s stock worth $358,803,000 after buying an additional 6,744 shares during the period.
 Kentucky Retirement Systems Insurance Trust Fund acquired a new position in shares of Electronic Arts during the third quarter worth about $1,127,000.
 Finally, Kentucky Retirement Systems boosted its position in shares of Electronic Arts by 6.4% during the third quarter.
 Kentucky Retirement Systems now owns 17,726 shares of the game software company’s stock worth $2,522,000 after buying an additional 1,061 shares during the period.
 89.69% of the stock is owned by hedge funds and other institutional investors.

 Several research firms have recently weighed in on EA.
-Raymond James reduced their price objective on Electronic Arts from $185.00 to $158.00 and set an “outperform” rating for the company in a research report on Wednesday, February 2nd.
-MKM Partners reduced their price objective on Electronic Arts from $172.00 to $162.00 and set a “buy” rating for the company in a research report on Wednesday, February 2nd.
-Barclays reduced their price target on Electronic Arts from $152.00 to $127.00 and set an “equal weight” rating for the company in a research report on Wednesday, February 2nd.
+Barclays reduced their price objective on Electronic Arts from $152.00 to $127.00 and set an “equal weight” rating for the company in a research report on Wednesday, February 2nd.
+Deutsche Bank Aktiengesellschaft reduced their price objective on Electronic Arts from $175.00 to $170.00 and set a “buy” rating for the company in a research report on Wednesday, February 2nd.
+Wedbush reduced their price target on Electronic Arts from $200.00 to $180.00 and set an “outperform” rating for the company in a research report on Thursday, January 27th.
 TheStreet cut Electronic Arts from a “b” rating to a “c+” rating in a research report on Tuesday, February 1st.
-Finally, Citigroup raised Electronic Arts from a “neutral” rating to a “buy” rating and reduced their price target for the company from $160.00 to $150.00 in a research report on Monday, December 6th.
+Finally, MKM Partners reduced their price target on Electronic Arts from $172.00 to $162.00 and set a “buy” rating for the company in a research report on Wednesday, February 2nd.
 Five research analysts have rated the stock with a hold rating and sixteen have issued a buy rating to the company’s stock.
 According to data from MarketBeat.com, Electronic Arts has an average rating of “Buy” and a consensus price target of $161.81.

 Shares of NASDAQ EA opened at $128.71 on Friday.
 The firm has a market cap of $36.20 billion, a P/E ratio of 57.98 and a beta of 0.84.
 The company has a current ratio of 1.20, a quick ratio of 1.20 and a debt-to-equity ratio of 0.25.
 Electronic Arts Inc. has a 1-year low of $120.08 and a 1-year high of $148.93.
 The business’s 50 day moving average is $132.66 and its 200-day moving average is $135.24.